asmabegum8450-debug/country-explorer/README.md

 - REST Countries API

 How to run:
-Open index.html in your browser.
+Open index.html in the browser.